uwetom/Principles-of-3D-Maya-tutorials/worksheet_2.1_ box_modeling.md

 ![complete leg](images/worksheet_2/leg.png)

 - Press **q** to quit out of the extrude tool when you have finished.

+- To learn more about extrusion see the extra videos section in learning materials on Blackboard.

 ### Add a foot